 Localisation is another key feature of translation technology – this goes hand-in-hand with its accessibility and principle to remain barrier-free.
 No two grassroots suppliers are the same: they face individualised challenges in their work, and digital translation can better allow and encourage them to express this.
 Breaking down communication barriers via a range of media offers accessibility: BoP individuals should be able to convey their opinions, be that through using their voice, via a video, or in writing.
 The absence of software that requires downloading also opens up possibilities, as well as the availability of hundreds of languages and dialects within that programme.

-Facilitating two-way information flow and making its input as individualised and customisable as possible greatly improves how a company can leverage the data it gathers.
+Facilitating two-way information flow and making its input as individualised and customizable as possible greatly improves how a company can leverage the data it gathers.
 It’s not in anyone’s best interest to simply extract broader, more detailed data from the BoP – a more inclusive and ethical solution must also ensure information is shared.
 The days of one-way flows of VoC findings are over.

 Improving Sustainability via the Voice of Customer

 How does all of this translate into contributing to a more sustainable approach for companies to take?
 Firstly, the localised nature of translation technology facilitates the dissemination of accurate, contextualised reports on ecology, working conditions, and issues affecting BoP workers.
 The two-way flow of information built into this approach means that such feedback can be passed on with ease, and decision-makers are held accountable.
 A value chain with an effective grievance mechanism (in the form of grassroots reporting software) is one rooted in an ethos that prioritises accountability.